krasimir/react-in-patterns/book/chapter-9/README.md

 )(Visibility);
 ```

 We have two buttons `Visible` and `Hidden`.
 They both fire `CHANGE_VISIBILITY` action but the first one passes `true` as a value while the second one `false`.
-What's interesting in the here is the `VisibilityConnected` component class.
-It gets created as a result of the wiring done via Redux's `connect`.
+The `VisibilityConnected` component class gets created as a result of the wiring done via Redux's `connect`.
 Notice that we pass `null` as `mapStateToProps` because we don't need any of the data in the store.
 We just need to `dispatch` an action.

 The second component is slightly more complicated.
-It is named `Counter` and renders two buttons and the counter number.
+It is named `Counter` and renders two buttons and the counter value.

 ```js
 function Counter({ value, add, subtract }) {